 Less frequently, I’ll type in an actual question into a search engine box, to try to find an answer, but it seems that people do ask questions of search engines.

-Can a search engine use the strategy that I employ – looking at FAQ pages, and use those frequently asked questions to try to understand relationships between words in questions, and words in answers on those pages, to understand queries in question form, and try to provide answers to those questions?
+Can a search engine use the strategy that I employ – looking at FAQ pages by crawling FAQs, and use those frequently asked questions to try to understand relationships between words in questions, and words in answers on those pages, to understand queries in question form, and try to provide answers to those questions?

 The paper explores the use of a database of FAQ pages, which they found through “intitle:faq” and “inurl:faq” queries in the search engine, to come up with question and answer pairs.
 The processes that they then use on those question and answer pairs, to make them useful for Question Answering are definitely worth a look.

 When you write a set of questions for a Frequently Asked Questions page, how much effort do you take in trying to craft those questions, and in choosing the words used within them?
 If you thought a search engine might be crawling FAQ pages, would you make more of an effort?